Factor V

-Factor V (pronounced factor five) is a protein of the coagulation system, rarely referred to as proaccelerin or labile factor.
+Coagulation factor V (Factor V), also less commonly known as proaccelerin or labile factor, is a protein involved in coagulation, encoded, in humans, by F5 gene.
 In contrast to most other coagulation factors, it is not enzymatically active but functions as a cofactor.
-Deficiency leads to predisposition for hemorrhage, while some mutations (most notably factor V Leiden) predispose for thrombosis.
+Factor V deficiency leads to predisposition for hemorrhage, while some mutations (most notably factor V Leiden) predispose for thrombosis.

 Genetics

 The gene for factor V is located on the first chromosome (1q24).
 It is genomically related to the family of multicopper oxidases, and is homologous to coagulation factor VIII.
 The gene spans 70 kb, consists of 25 exons, and the resulting protein has a relative molecular mass of approximately 330kDa.

 Structure

 Factor V protein consists of six domains: A1-A2-B-A3-C1-C2.

 The A domains are homologous to the A domains of the copper-binding protein ceruloplasmin, and form a triangular as in that protein.
 A copper ion is bound in the A1-A3 interface, and A3 interacts with the plasma.